mvs-develop/dev.bitshares.works/docs/components/lib_chain_db.rst

 		  // Note: if there is a good chance that passed_time_count == day_count,
 		  //       for better performance, can avoid the 128 bit calculation by adding a check.
-		  //       Since it's not the case on BitShares mainnet, we're not using a check here. fc::uint128 pay(requested_pay.value);
+		  //       Since it's not the case on DNA mainnet, we're not using a check here. fc::uint128 pay(requested_pay.value);
 		  pay *= passed_time_count;
 		  pay /= day_count;